mebaatw/panafrican/src/pages/articles/nubian-arch.md

 The culture shows a mixture of indigenous and Egyptian influences:

 <blockquote>"Meroitic culture shows much Egyptian influence, always mixed with local ideas.
 Many temples housed cults to Egyptian gods like Amun (called Amani) and Isis, but indigenous deities received royal patronage as well.
-A very prominent Nubian god was the lion-deity Apedemak, a god of war whose popularity increased substantially in this period.
-Local gods were often associated with Egyptian ones: in Lower Nubia, Mandulis, for example, was considered to be Horus's son. <br/><br/>
+A very prominent Nubian god was the lion-deity <a href="https://en.wikipedia.org/wiki/Apedemak">Apedemak</a>, a god of war whose popularity increased substantially in this period.
+Local gods were often associated with Egyptian ones: in Lower Nubia, <a href="http://www.per-ankh.co.uk/monuments_of_egypt/gods_and_goddesses/mandulis_-_sun_god_of_lower_nubia.asp">Mandulis</a>, for example, was considered to be Horus's son. <br/><br/>

 Hybridity is also visible in the arts and in royal ideology.
-For example, kings of Meroe were represented in monumental images on temples in Egyptian fashion but with local elements, such as garments, crowns, and weapons.<sup>[15]</sup></blockquote>
+For example, <a href="https://en.wikipedia.org/wiki/List_of_monarchs_of_Kush">kings of Meroe</a> were represented in monumental images on temples in Egyptian fashion but with local elements, such as garments, crowns, and weapons.<sup>[15]</sup></blockquote>

 The ancient Nubians established a system of geometry including early versions of sun clocks.
 Many are located at the sites of Meroë.The ancient Nubians used a trigonometric methodology similar to the Egyptians.<sup>[17]</sup>